Today the MHRA made three significant announcements:

 The new timeframes in which CE Marked devices may be marketed in Great Britain are:

-- MDD/AIMDD CE Marked legacy devices – until 30 June 2028 or the CE Certificate expires
+- MDD/AIMDD CE Marked legacy devices – until 30 June 2028 or the device no longer qualifies as a legacy device under MDR Article 120

-- IVDD CE Marked legacy devices – until 30 June 2030 or the CE Certificate expires
+- IVDD CE Marked legacy devices – until 30 June 2030 or the device no longer qualifies as a legacy device under IVDR Article 110

 - MDR/IVDR CE Marked devices – until 30 June 2030 or the CE Certificate expires